 Cortés served as the chairman of the Board for the Electronic Registration Information Center (ERIC) and chairman of the U.S. Election Assistance Commission Standards Board.
 He was a charter member of the Election Infrastructure Government Coordinating Council established by the U.S. Department of Homeland Security.
 Cortés previously served as general registrar in Fairfax County, Va., and deputy director for policy and grants director at the U.S. Election Assistance Commission.
 He has also directed congressional field campaigns and a national nonpartisan voter registration program, and led efforts to implement automatic restoration of voting rights for individuals with prior felony convictions in Virginia.

-Cortés holds a bachelor’s degree from Cornell University and a master’s degree in political management from the George Washington University.
+Cortés holds a BA from Cornell University and a master’s degree in political management from the George Washington University.
 He lives in Springfield, Va., with his wife and son.